codycarter1763/Satellite-Sim/README.md

 [JEOD repository](https://github.com/nasa/jeod).

 # Unity Engine
 To better visualize how the satellite orbits Earth, Trick data is passed to Unity and runs in real time as the simulation runs.
 The UI includes models of Earth, a 3D model of NASA GOES satellite, and a map with a trail showing where the satellite has traveled.
-This allows Trick to be tailored with different parameters to be able to show satellite orbit.
+This allows Trick to be tailored with different parameters to be able to show differences in satellite orbit.

 # Simulation Architecture
 This project combines NASA Trick, NASA JEOD, Python, and Unity into a single